Ckines/Aolib/README.md

 **CD-DA tracks** — Red Book audio, the whole track never held in RAM (a four-minute track is 42 MB, a disc easily 500 MB).

 **CD-XA audio** — the compressed audio interleaved into the data track, which on many discs is where all the music lives.
 AOLIB finds it through the CD-XA attributes in the ISO 9660 directory rather than by file extension, because these files are often named without one.
 Files that turn out to hold no audio are dropped from the list instead of sitting there as unplayable entries.

-Only audio that exists on the disc as a waveform is playable.
-Discs whose music is sequenced (SEQ + VAB driven by the console's sound chip) will show only their CD-DA and XA tracks, if any: playing the sequences would mean emulating the hardware, which is what a `.psf` rip already does.

 ## Controls